 This will depend to some extent on the amount of traffic and the type of weather your driveway is exposed to.
-Generally, your driveway should be seal coated every three to four years, or when it begins to look "dry."
+After a new install, you should seal coat your driveway no sooner than one year but between 1 to 3 years or when it begins to look "dry."

 Crack filling or sealing is important.
 By taking care of small cracks shortly after they form, you prevent water from entering into the pavement and causing further damage, like potholes.

 We do not personally offer crack filling services but we have many reputable partners that we work with.
 Call us today!

 If laid correctly and maintained properly, an asphalt pad can have a life expectancy of up to 20 years.

 A structurally sound sub-layer beneath any surface material is critical.
 Any shifting or movement will translate into cracks or fissures in any type of top layer material.

 A new asphalt surface can take up to 30 days to fully cure depending on temperature variations.
 However, you should be able to drive on the surface if careful after two or three days.